Jack (device): Inflatable jack

-An inflatable jack, lifting bag, or pneumatic lifting bag is an air bag that is inflated by compressed air (without a hydraulic component) in order to lift objects.
+An inflatable jack, flat jack, lifting bag, car exhaust jack or pneumatic lifting bag is an air bag that is inflated by compressed air (without a hydraulic component) in order to lift objects.
 The bag can be deflated to be reused later.
 The objects can be of a smaller load such as an automobile or it can be a larger object such as an airplane.

-Air bags are also used by rescuers to lift heavy objects up to help victims who are trapped under those objects.
-There are three main types of lifting bags for rescue: high pressure, medium pressure and low pressure systems.
+Rescuers also use airbags to lift heavy objects to help victims who are trapped under those objects.
+There are three main types of lifting bags for rescue: high-pressure, medium-pressure and low-pressure systems.
 Low-pressure bags are operated at 7.25 psi for high vertical lift in a large surface area but lower lifting capacities.
 Medium-pressure bags are operated at 15 psi.
 High-pressure bags which have higher lifting capacities are operated at pressure between 90 and 145 psi.
 Two air bags can be stacked together to provide a higher lift.
-It is recommended that no more than two bags can be used in a stacked configuration, the bigger bag must be the bottom one, and no other objects are inserted between the stacked bags.
+It is recommended that no more than two bags can be used in a stacked configuration; the bigger bag must be the bottom one, and no other objects are inserted between the stacked bags.
 Incorrect use of stacked bags may result in a bag (or other objects) shooting out to create a dangerous projectile.